Fefedu973/Activity-Condenser/README.md

 ### **<ins><p align="center">Planed Activity Condenser features</p>**

-- fix bug that prevent for automatically downloading an update (get admin rights).
+- ~~fix bug that prevent for automatically downloading an update (get admin rights).~~ move every files in appdata
 - Connection status in the about menu and an option to reconnect (if discord was not started) with error message like "discord not found or not started" or "connected"
 - Hide consoles
 - Option to start discord with the software or to start the software with discord i dont know